 Aitutaki is also much quieter.
 A sprinkle of Kiwis and Italians, (either on their honeymoons or into grizzled retirement) and some yachties.
 But I still have the company of the cockerels and mynahs, of course.
 The restaurant is only next door, but I get lost coming home in the inky blackness.
 I don't even recognise my own bungalow, when I eventually find it.
 I forget that I have hung my towels on the veranda and think it is someone else's clothes.

 Trouble in Paradise

-The dawn cock a doodle do chorus is so rowdy that it becomes difficult to sleep after 4 a.m. and there are too many mosquitoes.
-I have to swaddle myself in the sheets and daren't so much a stick a toe out or it gets bitten.
+The dawn cock a doodle do chorus is so rowdy, that it becomes difficult to sleep after 4 a.m. and there are too many mosquitoes.
+I have to swaddle myself in the sheets and daren't so much as stick a toe out, or it gets bitten.
 And that's after burning coils, spraying me and the room and using little machines.
 So I get up early to do my emails.
 I've been sold Internet for twenty pounds.
 Unfortunately, it doesn't work.

 The second Aitutaki expedition offers 'g and ts'.
 I am not sure that I am up for alcohol this early, but they turn out to be enormous fish called giant trevallies that circle us in a reef channel, looking suspicious, but benevolent.
 (They might well look suspicious.
 Half the tourists here have come with the ambition to catch one).